[Krisztian Tabori, Unsplash]

 Juan's Flying Burrito [Facebook]

-Juan's was once known as the rock 'n' roll Mexican joint on a bustling corner on 2018 Magazine St. That original location has expanded outward to three more locations that are all hopping with activity for lunch and dinner.
-Check out the Mid-City location (4724 S. Carrollton Ave.), CBD location (515 Baronne St.), or the new Uptown location (8140 Oak St.) to get your flying burrito fix.
+Now boasting four locations, Juan's originally started on the corner of 2018 Magazine St. You can now find Juan's at either the Mid-City location (4724 S. Carrollton Ave.), CBD location (515 Baronne St.), the Lower Garden District (2018 Magazine St.), or the Uptown location (8140 Oak St.) to get your flying burrito fix.

 2. Felipe's Mexican Taqueria